Michigan Medical Marijuana Card in Sterling Heights, MI

 - Are veterans well-served in the Macomb County area?

 - Yes.
 Macomb County has a large veteran population, and PTSD is one of the most frequently certified qualifying conditions we see in this region.
-Veterans can use VA benefits and a Michigan MMMP card simultaneously — VA Directive 1315 confirms veterans do not lose VA benefits for state-legal medical cannabis use.
+Veterans can use VA benefits and a Michigan MMMP card simultaneously — VHA Directive 1315 confirms veterans do not lose VA benefits for state-legal medical cannabis use.

 - How does the 2026 cannabis tax change affect Sterling Heights patients?

 - Michigan's 2026 tax changes increased the effective tax burden on adult-use cannabis purchases.
-Medical cardholders are exempt from the 10% excise tax, so the savings gap widened significantly — for a regular cannabis user, the $150 medical card now pays for itself within 5–6 months of typical purchases at a Macomb County dispensary.
+Medical cardholders are exempt from the 10% excise tax, so the savings gap widened significantly — for a regular cannabis user, the $150 medical card now pays for itself within 5–6 months of typical purchases at a Macomb County provisioning center.